DL4DS/fa2024/project.md

 * **CDS Curriculum AI Assistant** *(LLM-based Assistant)*
    * Build an LLM-based assistant that could help students navigate the CDS curriculum with tasks such as helping to choose electives based on students' interests and priorities.
-   * Possibly provide feedbac to CDS administration in a privacy preserving way.
+   * Possibly provide feedback to CDS administration in a privacy preserving way.
 * **CDS Building Recycling Advisor** *(Computer Vision)*
    * A computer vision based system that directs a person as to which bin an item should be placed.
    * Establish baselines on waste/recycle streams, contamination rates so that if/when prototypes are deployed one